 We believe in engaging.
 Getting our community involved in the continuing fight for gender equity is the cornerstone of our organization and the work of which we are most proud.
 Our efforts have turned ideas into laws, citizens into lawmakers, and observers into doers.
 Rhode Island will only change when Rhode Islanders make a commitment to changing it, and we're helping to make those commitments happen.

-WFRI has identified the following priorities through our Policy & Advocacy Committee, Women's Policy Institute and overall administration:
+In 2025, WFRI has identified the following priorities through our Policy & Advocacy Committee, Women's Policy Institute, and overall administration:

-Note: We also have a list of additional policy recommendations tied to our Women's Well-Being Index, which can be downloaded on each of the screens related to the Index.
+Note: You can read about these bills and others we support by clicking here.
+We also have a list of additional policy recommendations tied to our Women's Well-Being Index, which can be downloaded on each of the screens related to the Index.

 Volunteers are welcome to join our Policy & Advocacy Committee.
 Please contact us today for more information.